-Auckland-based career coach, Dr Jonathan Moy, has successfully helped shape the careers of hundreds of clients using the Purpose-Driven Career process.
+Auckland-based career coach, Dr Jonathan Moy of Careerology Ltd, has successfully helped shape the careers of hundreds of clients using the Purpose-Driven Career process.
 This is an effective and logical career design model based on refined assessment tools and techniques.

 From students to workers to professionals and executives, if you need help with your career at any level you can consult with Jonathan for professional personalised assistance.
 He is expert in both student career guidance and adult career issues.